CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 You can easily download entire buckets or single encrypted files from the SD Connect Browser page by clicking on download.

 After download, you can decrypt the data using the Crypt4GH application and your secret encryption key.
-It is currently impossible not to decrypt more than one file at a time.
-However, we are working on adding this option and integrating with the SD Connect user interface.
+Unfortunately, it is currently not possible not to decrypt more than one file at a time.
+However, we are working on adding this option and integrating it with the SD Connect user interface.

-1- Open Crypt4GH application and click on _load Your Private Key_.
+1- Open the Crypt4GH application and click on _load Your Private Key_.

 2- Click on _Select File_ and upload the file you want to decrypt.